Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

         see @figureS1 for disambiguated results.
-    (B) Summary of results in (A), showing the fraction of each class of neuroactive genes (neurotransmitter metabolism, SCFA metabolism, amino acid metabolism, or other) that were statistically significantly enriched or depleted for each VEP feature for each visit in the analysis.
+    (B) Summary of results in (A), showing the fraction of each class of neuroactive genes (neurotransmitter metabolism, SCFA metabolism, amino acid metabolism, or other) that were statistically significantly enriched (bars above 0) or depleted (bars below 0) for each VEP feature
+        for each visit in the analysis.
     (C) Enrichment plots for selected gene sets and their association with concurrently measured P1 latency.
         Each plot shows the distribution of associations of individual genes